decentrawise/graphene/README.md

     to pass the username/password to the `cli_wallet` on the command line.

     It's set up this way so that the default configuration is secure even if the RPC port is publicly accessible.
-It's fine if your `witness_node` allows the general public to query the database or broadcast transactions (in fact, this is how the hosted web UI works).
-It's less fine if your `witness_node` allows the general public to control which p2p nodes it's connecting to.
+It's fine if your `graphened` allows the general public to query the database or broadcast transactions (in fact, this is how the hosted web UI works).
+It's less fine if your `graphened` allows the general public to control which p2p nodes it's connecting to.
 Therefore the API to add p2p connections needs to be set up with proper access controls.